-With Veeam Backup for AWS, you can protect EC2 instance data in the following ways:
+With Veeam Backup for AWS, you can protect data in the following ways:

-A cloud-native snapshot includes point-in-time snapshots of EBS volumes attached to the processed EC2 instance.
+A cloud-native snapshot of a EC2 instance includes point-in-time snapshots of EBS volumes attached to the processed instance.
 Snapshots of EBS volumes (also referred to as EBS snapshots) are taken using native AWS capabilities.

 - Replicate cloud-native snapshots to a remote site

-By default, cloud-native snapshots are stored only in the AWS region where the processed EC2 instance resides.
-For enhanced data safety, you can instruct Veeam Backup for AWS to create copies of cloud-native snapshots and store them in any other AWS region within any AWS account.
-You can also combine the snapshot replication functionality with various data recovery options to migrate EC2 instance data between AWS regions.
+By default, cloud-native snapshots are stored only in the AWS Region where the processed instance resides.
+For enhanced data safety, you can instruct Veeam Backup for AWS to create copies of cloud-native snapshots and store them in any other AWS Region within any AWS account.
+You can also combine the snapshot replication functionality with various data recovery options to migrate instance data between AWS Regions and AWS accounts.

 - Create image-level backups of EC2 instances

 In addition to cloud-native snapshots, you can protect your EC2 instances with image-level backups.
-An image-level backup captures whole EC2 instance data at a specific point in time, including OS data, application data and so on.
-The backup is saved as a single file (image) to an S3 repository in the native Veeam format.
+An image-level backup captures the whole image of the processed EC2 instance (including instance configuration, OS data, application data and so on) at a specific point in time.
+The backup is saved to a backup repository in the native Veeam format.

 You can perform advanced data protection operations with image-level backups from the Veeam Backup & Replication console.
 For details, see the External Repository section in the Veeam Backup & Replication User Guide.